 These videos will remain online and viewable on demand for one year.
-We will send out a link to your ceremony after the event in case you and others would like to watch.

 Students who are eligible to participate and have completed their graduation application with the Office of Records & Registration will be assigned to a specific ceremony based on their academic major and school.